nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 - The output of the battery is regulated by the DC-DC Converter and provides nearly a constant 12 V to sufficiently power all components connected to it including the buck converter to the servo motors and the buck converter connected to the Jetson.

-The multimeter was used to verify the output voltage of the DC/DC regulator while connected to the entire system.
+The multimeter was used to verify the output voltage of the DC/DC regulator while connected to the entire system to make sure the regulator output a steady 12 V output.
 The multimeter measured 11.94 V or 11.95 V each trial.
 This was sufficient for the purpose of this supply.

 ![image](https://user-images.githubusercontent.com/112428796/233485301-ef483440-b9e7-4346-90b2-16bede1f2558.png)